atrocore/atropim/README.md

 AtroPIM is an [open-source product information management system (PIM)](https://www.atropim.com).
 AtroPIM is technically an instance of [AtroCore](https://github.com/atrocore/atrocore) which has a PIM module installed on it.

+### History
+Our software has been in active development since 2018.
+It all began with a simple idea: to create a better open-source PIM solution for our customers.
+Now we have much more :)

 ## What Are the Advantages of AtroPIM?

 - Scalable
-- Highly configurable out of the box
+- Highly configurable (entities, relations, fields, layouts, attributes, notifications, labels, navigation, dashboards, etc.)
-- REST API for everything incl. your custom data model
+- REST API for everything incl. your custom configurations
-- User-friendly and mobile-friendly
-- Configurable "everything" (entities, relations, fields, layouts, notifications, labels, navigation, dashboards, etc.)
+- Mobile-friendly UI
 - Extensible with modules
-- ... and other advantages of [AtroCore](https://github.com/atrocore/atrocore).
+- Also check other advantages of [AtroCore](https://github.com/atrocore/atrocore).

 ## How Does It Work?